Advanced Programming in Java

 Teaching Methods

 This course unit is structured in 6 hours of lectures per week, and the remaining are labs.
 All classes are accompanied by a teacher.
 The programming concepts are introduced and put in practice during lectures.
 Particular programming problems are solved during labs, some of which are subjected to individual evaluation.
 The enrolment in this course unit requires a positive final grade (above or equal to 10) in the previous course units.
-The assessment has only one component: continuous evaluation (100%).
-Continuous evaluation aims to stimulate students’ participation in class activities and assess his/her evolution during the course.

 Learning Outcomes